Git Cherry Pick

 git fetch <remote-url> <branch> && git cherry-pick SHA1

-Can You Git Cherry Pick From Local Repo or Folder?
+How to use Git Cherry Pick in your Local Repo or Folder?

 And what if another repo is not on remote, only in another folder.